rocky-jaiswal/my_blogs/source/2017-04-05-kubernetes_elk.html.markdown

 The values in the command above can be changed depending on your new VPC setup and preferences (specially the VPC Id).
 You can read the reference [here](https://github.com/kubernetes/kops/blob/master/docs/cli/kops_create_cluster.md).

-At this point we need to check and make minor modifications to the cluster, since all is not possible from the create command.
+At this point we need to check and make minor modifications to the cluster, since everything is not possible from the create command.
 Run -

     kops edit cluster k8-0405.rockyj.de --state=s3://k8-state-03april2017-v4